WizArdZ3658/Bank-Branches-Backend/README.md

 # Bank Branches Backend
-A Back-End API Application for finding banks using search query parameter.
+A Back-End API Application for getting information on banks using search query parameter.
 Users can set limit and offset for the API response.
 The API has been deployed to https://bankbranchfinder.herokuapp.com.

 This Back-End API Application is part of a Full Stack Project.